Best Beaches in the UK

 From wide sandy bays to secluded rocky coves there is something for everyone.
 Some of the best beaches in the UK are probably closer to your home than you realise!
 Check out our top 7 seaside spots for you to visit this summer.

-Best Beaches UK – Here They Are!
+1. Best Beaches in the UK – Holkham, Norfolk

 Firstly, the beach is one of the most unspoilt and beautiful stretches of sand in the country.
-The wide open beach and sand dunes of Holkham on the North Norfolk Coast earned it the title of best beach in the UK.
+The wide-open beach and sand dunes of the North Norfolk Coast earned it the title of the best beach in the UK.
 Furthermore, it was not just the opinion of tourists but of leading travel writers too!
 With four miles of white sand and pine woods to explore, this beach is also part of one of the largest National Nature reserves in the country.
 We agree with the travel writers, this really is one of the best beaches in the UK.

 3.Brighton, East Sussex

 Of course, we think Brighton deserves to be one of the best beaches in the UK!
 We live here!
 Voted one of the Top 10 city beach break destinations in the world, Brighton is a traditional seaside city.
 Expect a pebble beach that has been popular since Victorian times.
 There are lots of water sports to try on Brighton Beach, from stand up paddleboarding and kayaking to volleyball on the sandy court.
 Many locals and tourists brave the cooler water to sea swim even in winter!
 There is also a hidden nudist beach further along the shoreline if that’s your thing.
 This is also where AdventureYogi is based – we have to be by the sea or in the mountains to connect to our true love – nature!

 4. Rhosilli Bay, Wales